Kitchen Backsplash Trends That Are Defining 2026

 Handmade Zellige Tiles

-Zellige — Moroccan handmade tiles with irregular surfaces and slight color variations — continues to dominate.
-No two tiles are exactly alike, which gives kitchens a warm, artisanal character that machine-made tiles can't replicate.
+Zellige, Moroccan handmade tiles with irregular surfaces and slight color variations, continues to dominate.
+No two tiles are exactly alike, which gives kitchens a warm, artisanal character that tiles made by machine can't replicate.

 Best for: Kitchens that want character without pattern.
 The imperfections are the point.